Sectoral Aviation Infrastructure Plan (SAIP) at Zurich Airport

-Questions and answers on SAIP 2
+Key questions and answers regarding SAIP 2

-Question: Why did the SAIP for Zurich Airport need updating?
+Why did the SAIP for Zurich Airport need updating?

-Question: What happens now?
+What happens now?

 The SAIP creates a foundation for preparing an application to amend the operating regulations.
 According to the Airport Act, applications for amendments to the operating regulations which have a substantial impact on aircraft noise levels can only be submitted to the Confederation with the approval of the Zurich Government Council.